-16. Daniel Teichroeb,13 son of Daniel Teichroeb 49 and Anna Wolf,50 was born 26 May 1835 in Schoenhorst, Chortitza, Ukraine and died 20 February 1918 in Georgstal, Fuerstenland, Ukraine.
+16. Daniel Teichroeb,13 son of Daniel Teichroeb 49 and Anna Wolf,50 was born on 26 May 1835 in Schoenhorst, Chortitza, Ukraine and died on 20 Feb 1918 in Georgstal, Fuerstenland, Ukraine.

 Daniel kept a journal in which he recorded family tree events and a few other important items.
 In his journal he spells his name Teigroeb.
 He noted that in 1877 he had accumulated 3,500 Rubles.
 He moved to Georgstal in 1879.
 In his book he noted that on 17 February 1879 he was living in Georgstal, and that he had bought his farm for 2,150 Rubles.
 Georgstal was a village in the colony of Fuerstenland.
 Fuerstenland was a daughter colony of Chortitza, and was founded between 1864 and 1870.
 The land within the Fuerstenland settlement was leased from the Grand Duke Michael Nikolaevitch.
 If Daniel purchased his land then it would have been land located outside the settlement.
 The average price of land in the period 1863-1872 was 17.3 rubles per dessiatina.
 In the period 1873-1882 prices had risen to 20.67.
 I estimate that Daniel paid around 19 rubles for his land.
 He would have purchased about 110 dessiatinas, placing him in the ranks of the top 12% of landowners in the Russian Empire at the time, who controlled 89% of the land.
 My grandfather, Dan Teichroeb, recalls that the family farm operation was large, with housing for local farm workers.